MicrosoftDocs/appcenter-docs/docs/push/index.md

 2. Create a new application project (what we call an app in App Center) or open an existing App project.
 3. Select the Push option in the project navigation pane.
 4. Configure any required settings for your app’s target platform.
 For example:
-    + Apple iOS devices use the Apple Push Notification service (APNs) to deliver notifications, you’ll have some configuration to do in APNs to enable Push in App Center.
+  a.
+Apple iOS devices use the Apple Push Notification service (APNs) to deliver notifications, you’ll have some configuration to do in APNs to enable Push in App Center.
-    + Google Android devices use the Firebase Cloud Messaging (FCM) service to deliver notification, so you’ll have some configuration to do in Firebase to enable Push in App Center.
+  b.
+Google Android devices use the Firebase Cloud Messaging (FCM) service to deliver notifications, so you’ll have some configuration to do in FCM to enable Push in App Center.
+  c.
+Windows devices uses the Windows Notifications Services (WNS) to deliver notifications, so you’ll have some configuration to do in WNS to enable Push in App Center.
 5. Copy the appropriate notification service settings into your App Center App project.

 For additional information, refer to [Configuring the Push Service](~/push/push-configuration.md).

-## <a name="app-config"/>Configuring Your Application for Push
+## Configuring Your Application for Push

 To configure your application to handle push notifications, you’ll add the App Center SDK to your application, then write the code needed to process notifications when they arrive.
 The instructions for doing this varies depending on the target platform.
 For additional information, refer to the Push SDK platform documentation:

 + [Android SDK documentation](~/sdk/push/android.md)
 + [iOS SDK documentation](~/sdk/push/ios.md)